kurt-krueckeberg/data-structures-cplus/notes/bsearch.md

   else return bsearch(a, key, mid + 1, hi);  // else search upper half of range.
 }

+/*
-// Iterative version
+ Iterative version of binary search
+ Input:
+ const reference to an array of size N. lo is index of first array element hi is index of last array element
+ */

-// Pass const reference to an array of size N. template<typename T, size_t N> int bsearch_iterative(const T (&a)[N], const T& key, int lo, int hi) {
+template<typename T, size_t N> int bsearch_iterative(const T (&a)[N], const T& key, int lo, int hi) {
   while (lo <= hi) { // Terminate search when hi is to the left of low.